SinJoMu/Hello-World/README.md

 # Hello-World
-My first repository on Github
+My first respository in Github
+I love to drink coffee and reading